scottcorgan/elm-css-normalize/README.md

 Build an example HTML file with inline CSS by running:

-`elm make examples/Main.elm`
+`elm package install scottcorgan/elm-html-template && elm make examples/Main.elm`

 Or using the reactor:

-`elm reactor` then navigate to examples/Main.elm
+`elm package install scottcorgan/elm-html-template && elm reactor` then navigate to examples/Main.elm

+Note that github.com/scottcorgan/elm-html-template is required for development/testing and has to be manually added.